Ayala Avenue

 Ayala Avenue is a major thoroughfare in Makati, the Philippines.
 It is one of the busiest roads in Metro Manila, crossing through the heart of the Makati Central Business District.
-Because of the many businesses located along the avenue, Ayala Avenue is nicknamed the "Wall Street of the Philippines" and dubbed in the 1970s and 1980s as the "Madison Avenue of the Philippines".
+Because of the many businesses along the avenue, Ayala Avenue is nicknamed the "Wall Street of the Philippines" and dubbed in the 1970s and 1980s as the "Madison Avenue of the Philippines".

 History

 Ayala Avenue's segment from the present-day Gil Puyat (Buendia) Avenue to Makati Avenue used to be the primary runway of the Nielson Airport, which was inaugurated in 1937 and was one of the first airports built in Luzon, while its extension occupies a segment of an old road that connected the Santa Ana Park and McKinley–Pasay Road.
-The airport was destroyed during the Japanese occupation of the Philippines on December 10, 1941, and resumed operations after the end World War II in 1947.
-The airport closed in 1948 and its permanent facilities were passed on the owner of the land, Ayala y Compañía.
+The airport was destroyed during the Japanese occupation of the Philippines on December 10, 1941, and resumed operations after the end of World War II in 1947.
+The airport closed in 1948, and its permanent facilities were passed on to the owner of the land, Ayala y Compañía.
 The runways were then converted into roads as part of Ayala's plan to build a new business district in the area.
 The modern avenue was completed in the mid-1950s, eventually connecting it to Highway 54 (now EDSA).

-It later created a new segment between Kamagong Street in San Antonio Village and Metropolitan Avenue, connecting it to South Avenue.
+In 1978, Ayala Avenue was involved in the feasibility study conducted by the Japan International Cooperation Agency for the proposed the Circumferential Road 3 (C-3) of Manila's arterial road network.
+The construction of a flyover along Ayala Avenue, crossing Buendia Avenue and Malugay Street, was also proposed but was never realized.
+However, the widening of the avenue's segment north of Malugay and the addition of a new segment between Kamagong Street and Metropolitan Avenue, linking it to South Avenue, were materialized.
+The extension north of Buendia once became part of C-3.
 In 1998, a flyover was built for left turners onto EDSA northbound.

 Bicycle lanes

-In 2020, in response to the growing popularity of bicycle commuting and ownership amidst the COVID-19 pandemic, the Makati Central Estate Association (MaCEA) and Ayala Land through its Make it Makati campaign designated 3 m bicycle lanes along Ayala Avenue from Gil Puyat Avenue to EDSA, protected by bollards and exclusive to non-motorized bicycles and scooters.
-Bicycle boxes were also added to intersections to allow left-turns.
+In 2020, in response to the growing popularity of bicycle commuting and ownership amidst the COVID-19 pandemic, the Makati Central Estate Association (MaCEA) and Ayala Land, through its Make it Makati campaign, designated 3 m bicycle lanes along Ayala Avenue from Gil Puyat Avenue to EDSA, protected by bollards and exclusive to non-motorized bicycles and scooters.
+Bicycle boxes were also added to intersections to allow left turns.
 The lanes underwent a trial run on August 7, 2020, and were completed on September 7, 2020.
 Following this, designated stops for public transport services were also moved to the middle lane of the road.